 If you’re already making sugar cookies, you can do half a batch of the regular variety, and half a batch with some hard candies to make these stained glass cookies.

-I like Wholesome Brand Lollipops or YumEarth Lollipops, because I don’t love using artificial colors.
+- Lollipops – I like Wholesome Brand Lollipops or YumEarth Lollipops, because I don’t love using artificial colors.
 But if you are okay with artificial colors, you could use DumDums or another candy that works for your diet.
 You will get brighter colors if you use artificially dyed candies.
+You can read my guide to allergy friendly candy for more ideas.

 - Make the sugar cookie dough, then chill for two hours in the refrigerator.